FREQUENTLY ASKED QUESTIONS

 - What is the distance between rest stops??
 There will be rest stops with snacks, beverages, and toilets every 20 to 25 miles.

 - How can I get more involved with Cyclists for Cultural Exchange??
 Great question and glad you asked.
-We’re always looking for people interested in our programs and wanting to support our mission of promoting peace and understanding amongst people of different cultures around the world through our common interest in bicycling.
-Contact us at email@example.com.
+We’re always looking for people interested in our programs and wanting to support our mission of promoting peace and understanding among people of different cultures around the world through our common interest in bicycling.
+Contact us at firstname.lastname@example.org.
 We’re currently looking for volunteers who can help us with website design and website maintenance.
 We’d like to move our website into the 21st Century.
 We’re always looking for volunteers to assist with our exchange programs and with Strawberry Fields.

 - What time will the meal at the finish be served??
 Can I buy an additional meal for a friend or family member who is not doing the ride??
 The meal at the finish will be served from 12:00PM-5:30PM.
 You may buy additional meals at the finish for $10.00.